SajadT7/sajadt7.github.io/README.md

 # Sajad Tahavori - Academic Portfolio Website

-A clean, professional academic portfolio website based on the style of https://guanghongxu.github.io/
+A clean, professional academic portfolio website.
 ## 📁 Complete File List

 All files needed for your website: